isomerpages/sndgo-corp/_community/exhibitions/smart-nation-playscape.md

 * help people understand technology is transforming the way we work, live and play
 * inspire the young to be curious about future technology.

-Visitors will get to learn about Artificial Intelligence, biometrics, geospatial technology, virtual reality, robotics, blockchain technology, sensors and more.
+Visitors will get to learn about Artificial Intelligence, biometrics, geospatial technology, virtual reality, robotics, blockchain technology, sensors and more

 ![Alt text for image on Isomer site](/images/community/playscape-coming-soon.jpg)